jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/LatencyTests.md

 ﻿# Azure IoT Device Simulator - Latency Tests
-*v0.1*

-This section describes a way to measure first level latency between a given device and the cloud solution.
+This section describes a way to measure first level latency between a given device and the cloud solution (Microsoft Azure IoT Hub and Azure Function).

 For details about how the simulator works, see the [help](Help.md) file.

 ## Why to measure latency?
 Keeping a close eye on global performance is important in any solution.
-This becomes even more important when it comes to IoT and distributed solutions.
+This becomes even more important when it comes to IoT.

-In addition, many IoT functional use cases require very fast responses.

-Microsoft Azure offers products/solutions/services with extremely high performance levels.
-This being said, controlling time responses by our own, specially when it comes to tailored architectures or personal developments, it is vital.

-You will find here a simple solution to measure raw latencies between a given device and the IoT Hub where it has been registered.
+You will find here a simple solution to measure raw latencies between a given device and the Microsoft Azure IoT Hub where it has been registered.

 ## Solution
 The solution resides on:
  - a specific message type (messageType = latency).
- - a specific IoT Hub route with and endpoint of type EventHub.
+ - a specific IoT Hub route with and endpoint of type EventHub (to be configured in your Azure solution).
- - an Azure Function that listens to the EventHub and calls a Direct Method (IoT Hub feature) in order to send a response to the device having created the latency test message.
+ - an Azure Function that listens to the EventHub and calls a Direct Method (IoT Hub feature) in order to send a response back to the device having created the latency test request.

  Thus, the device has the request and the response times, what allows him to math the latency.